 What Is Root Cause Analysis?

-Root cause analysis is a problem-solving method to uncover the fundamental reasons or sources of a problem or issue.
+Root cause analysis, the process of discovering the root causes of problems in order to identify appropriate solutions, is a problem-solving method to uncover the fundamental reasons or sources of a problem or issue.
 Rather than merely addressing the symptoms, RCA involves a systematic approach to investigating and analyzing the root cause of a problem.

 By doing so, RCA aims to prevent the problem from recurring.
 The RCA process typically involves collecting information, examining data, identifying potential causes, and implementing corrective measures.